 What’s in Your Bottle of Kunzea Essential Oil?

-Below is the list of the compounds that Dr. Buch stated are within this miraculous oil from Young Living, which is evidence of its true nature.
+Below is the list of the compounds that can be found in this miraculous oil depending on the manufacturer, this is evidence of its true nature.
 I have provided some of their basic actions and cross-references to sources can be found within the links’ references.

 - Alpha pinene- a compound equated with pine species.
 It is a beneficial phytoncide and is also found in sacred frankincense oil.